vana-com/vana-compute-job-service-ml/README.md

 These are sugar scripts for docker commands to build, export, and run the worker image consistently for simpler dev cycles / iteration.

 The `image-export.sh` script builds an exportable `.tar` for uploading in remote services for registering with the compute engine / image registry contracts.

+## Generating test data

+The file `dummy_data.sql` can be modified with the relevant schema and dummy data insertion.
+The query at the end of the script simulates the Query Engine `results` table creation.

+To transform this dummy data into the `query_results.db` SQLite DB simply run `sqlite3 ./output/query_results.db < dummy_data.sql`.